User Guide

 -

-will allow the user to inputlst
+shortcut list lstwill allow the user to inputlstin place oflist.

 Importing and Exporting CSV Files